mickaelvieira/dotfiles/docker/composer/docs.md

 #### Basic usage

-Using the command without any command will print out the libraries version, for instance:
+Using the image without any command will print out the libraries version, for instance:

 ```
 $ docker run mickaelvieira/composer